aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

          }
       }

-            Figure 4: Example of SET Transmission response, with ack and errors
+_Figure 5: Example of SET Transmission response, ack and errors_

 In the above example, the Receiver acknowledges three of the SETs it previously received.
 There are errors reported by the Receiver for acklowledging one SET.

+#### Out of order delivery

+A Response may contain `jti` values in its ack or setErrs that do not correspond to the SETs received in the same Request to which the Response is being sent.
+They MAY consist of values received in previous Requests.

 ### Error Response